-The Board of Trustees submits a running five-fiscal-year capital improvement plan to the General Assembly and State Executive each year.
-The plan for the period fiscal year 2022-2026 for the University totals \$997.7 million, and includes all continuing and planned projects, whether funded or not.
+The Board of Trustees submits a running five-fiscal-year capital improvement plan to the General Assembly and State each year.
+The plan for the period fiscal year 2023-2027 for the University totals \$1.03 billion and includes all continuing and planned projects over \$1 million, whether funded or not.
 This plan forms the basis for discussions on funding the various projects from all available funding sources.

-The University's investment in capital assets as of June 30, 2022, and 2021 net of accumulated depreciation amounts to \$851.55 million and \$861.85 million, respectively.
+The University's investment in capital assets as of June 30, 2023, and 2022 net of accumulated depreciation amounts to \$847.22 million and \$851.55 million, respectively.
 This investment in capital assets includes land, buildings (including improvements), and furnishings and equipment (including capital leases).
-Capital assets decreased during fiscal year 2022 year by \$10.30 million and \$24.67 million in fiscal year 2021.
-This decrease is largely due to the lack of any major capital improvements during 2022 and 2021.
-Legal title to all land and real estate assets is vested in the BOE or the State.
+Capital assets decreased during fiscal year 2023 year by \$4.33 million and \$10.30 million in fiscal year 2022.
+This decrease is largely due to the lack of any major capital improvements during 2023 and 2022.
+Legal title to all land and real estate assets is vested in the University of Rhode Island, Board of Governors, Board of Trustees or the State.
 A summary of net capital asset balances is presented below (dollars in millions).